lotabout/tuikit/README.md

 1. `HSplit` allow you to split area horizontally into pieces.
 2. `VSplit` works just like `HSplit` but splits vertically.
-3. `Win` do not split, it could have maring, padding and border.
+3. `Win` do not split, it could have margin, padding and border.

 For example: